gVguy/vue-color-input/README.md

 Set this to a custom transition name to override factory enter and leave-to transitions of the popup.

 This is _not_ the only way to customize color picker transition.
 You can also override default transition classes from css.
+More details [below](#transitions).

 >More information about Vue enter/leave transitions [here](https://v3.vuejs.org/guide/transitions-enterleave.html).